bixb922/crank-organ/doc-software/README.md

 ```
 The application is now installed.

-To start the application with console :
+To start the application with the MicroPython console use:
 ```
-mpremote soft-reset
+mpremote exec "import main"
->>>(now press control-D)
 ```
 You should see a startup log similar to this, with no error or exception messages:
 ```